Giving an Insulin Injection Using an Insulin Pen

 Remove needle cover

 Remove the inner cover from the needle.
 Be careful not to prick yourself.

-Prime your insulin pen following the manufacturer's instructions.
+Clean the area of skin where you will give the shot.
 If you use alcohol to clean the skin before you give the injection, let it dry.

 Inject and wait